Skip to content

 Medical Emergencies

 The essential first step is immediately seeking medical care.
-Please dial 911 or contact the Clemson University Public Safety (Police, Fire & EMS) at 864-656-2222 immediately.
+Please call 911 for local emergency services or contact the Clemson University Public Safety (Police, Fire & EMS) at 864-656-2222 immediately.

 • Examples of Medical Emergencies

-In situations where harm to self or others is likely or imminent, contact emergency services immediately by dialing 911, or go to the nearest hospital emergency room.
-Counseling and Psychological Services (CAPS) counselors are available for crisis assistance and consultation 24/7 by calling 864-656-2451
+In situations where harm to self or others is likely or imminent, call 911 for local emergency servicies or call 864-656-2222 for Clemson University Public Safety (Police, Fire/EMS), or go to the nearest hospital emergency department.
+Counseling and Psychological Services (CAPS) counselors are also available for crisis assistance and consultation 24/7 by calling 864-656-2451:

 • After-hours Emergencies: Call 864-656-2451 and select option 2 from the menu to speak to a clinician.